rahulk32/Most-popular-repositories-of-a-given-organization/README.md

 We are here to find the most famous repositories of a given organization on Github based on the number of forks.
 Also for each top n such repositories we have to find the top m committees.

-Step1=> Write the following command in Command prompt
+Step1=> Write the following command in Command prompt:-
-#pip install requests
+pip install requests